Massimo Carmassi

-Massimo Carmassi (born 5 June 1943 in San Giuliano Terme near Pisa) is an Italian architect.
+Massimo Carmassi (born 5 June 1943) is an Italian architect.

 Biography

 Massimo Carmassi graduated from the Faculty of Architecture in Florence in 1970.
 In 1974, he established the Project Office of the Commune of Pisa and directed it till 1990.
 From 1981 to 1985, he was the chairman of the Architectural Association in Pisa and its district.
 Carmassi is recipient of the Heinrich Tessenow gold medal awarded by the Heinrich-Tessenow-Gesellschaft e.V.
 (Alfred Toepfer Stiftung F.V.S.); he was appointed as a member of the class of Architecture in the Accademia delle Arti del Disegno of Florence and of the Accademia Nazionale di San Luca.
 He is a member of the Internationale Bauakademie Berlin and an Honorary Fellow of the American Institute of Architects.
 In 2015 he has been awarded with the Medaglia d'oro all'architettura italiana (Gold Medal for Italian Architecture) by the Triennale di Milano foundation.

 His work encompasses restoration, new building and urban design.
 Carmassi is Professor of Architectural and Urban Design in the Iuav University of Venice.
 He has been teaching Architectural Design in the Schools of Architecture of Ferrara, Genoa, Turin, Reggio Calabria, at Accademia di Architettura di Mendrisio (Università della Svizzera Italiana), Hochschule der Kunst of Berlin and at Syracuse University in New York.